ExchangeUnion/docs/XU-TechnicalPaper.md

 ----------------------
 **Executive summary: worst-case, exchanges will earn the same fees as compared to not being connected to Exchange Union.
 In almost all cases revenues are increased.**

-How this is achieved: XUD enables the exchange to subtract the trading fee before the actual amount of a trade is swapped as taker, or add the trading fee before an order is sent to the network.
-Since exchanges are usually earning fees from both sides of a trade, maker & taker fee, XUD allows exchanges to charge the equivalent amount of maker+taker fee for each side of the trade.
+How this is achieved: `xud` enables the exchange to subtract the trading fee before the actual amount of a trade is swapped as taker, or add the trading fee before an order is sent to the network.
+Since exchanges are usually earning fees from both sides of a trade, maker & taker fee, `xud` allows exchanges to charge the equivalent amount of maker+taker fee for each side of the trade.
 Naturally, both exchanges of a trade will want to do this.
 Consequently, every trade facilitated via Exchange Union enables two exchanges to earn the full maker & taker trading fee.
 This is how exchanges continue earning the same trading fees, even if all `ownOrder`s are filled via the Exchange Union network, the above described worst-case scenario.
 It also means, that in the long run earnings will go up for exchanges for every trade executed via XU, since fees are earned twice for every trade on Exchange Union.

 How does this still benefit an trader on `ExchA`?
 Trades only get filled by `ExchB`, if